On Jacobian group arithmetic for typical divisors on curves: Operations on typical and semi-typical divisors

 \subsection{Flipping a divisor}

 We now turn to the question of finding a complementary divisor for a given semi-typical divisor $D$.
 Consider a nonzero element $s\in W^{d+g}_D$, which is unique up to a multiplicative constant.
-Hence the divisor of $s$ is uniquely determined, and we have (recall that we ignore poles at $\Pinf$) that $\Divisor s = D+A$, with $\deg A = g$.
+Hence the divisor of $s$ is uniquely determined, and we have (ignoring as usual poles at $\Pinf$) that $\Divisor s = D+A$, with $\deg A = g$.
 The divisor $A$ is complementary to $D$, and our goal is to compute the space $W^N_A$ for suitable $N$; we shall refer to this operation as ``flipping'' the divisor $D$.
 On the level of ideals of $\Raff$, the effect of flipping is to compute the colon ideal $I_A = (s\Raff : I_D)$, which satisfies $I_D \cdot I_A = s\Raff$.
 In the Jacobian, this corresponds to replacing the class $[D - d\Pinf] \in \Pic^0(C)$ by its negative class $[A - g\Pinf]$, since the ``full'' principal divisor of~$s$ is $\Divisor s = D+A - (d+g)\Pinf$.

 The following proposition shows that the result $A$ of flipping is a reduced divisor; thus flipping combines inverting the class of $D$ (or, more precisely, of $D-d\Pinf$) in the Jacobian, and reducing the result.